The Sisters (1938 film): Shooting

+Filming started June 7, 1938.
+Lewis said Flynn shaved off his moustache the night before filming was to begin, knowing that Jack Warner would be unhappy but also guessing that Warner would not want to pay for a full day of retakes - this proved to be the case.

 For the earthquake sequence, which took three weeks to film but lasted only 2½ minutes on screen, the studio spent $200,000 on special sets that were razed and burned, in addition to using footage from the 1927 Warner Brothers film Old San Francisco.
 It was felt that the film had to match the earthquake in San Francisco (1936).

 Re-shoots

 When preview audiences responded unfavorably to the film's original ending, in which Louise married William Benson as she did in the novel, studio executives decided to film a new one in which she reunites with her seafaring husband instead.

 On July 18 Flynn reportedly told Warners executives that he would not film a new ending.

 "Oh dear, how many films I have been in that have suffered by the change by the studio of the ending," Davis later lamented.
 "Certainly the original ending of The Sisters was the right one."

 In his score, Max Steiner interpolated the folk ballad "Oh My Darling, Clementine" in the scenes set in Silver Bow.